mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Can move and attack the same turn it came into play.

 keyword:  **Sentinel**
-          Comes into play as an anonymous 3/3 Sentinel.
+          Comes into play as an anonymous 3⚔️/3❤️ Sentinel.
 When the condition is met, that Sentinel transforms into this minion.

+keyword:  **Shadow Creep**
+          Deals 4 damage to enemy units on it at the end of opponent's turn.

-keyword:  **Skyshield**
+keyword:  **Shrink** -1⚔️/-1❤️
-          Wielder becomes a Mech and gains **Armour** (takes 1 less damage from all sources).
+          Unit lose -1⚔️/-1❤️ at the begining of its owner's turn.

 keyword:  **Spell Shield**
-          This unit cannot be the target of enemy spells or Ability keyword effects but can still be targeted by other minion effects.
+          This unit cannot be the target of enemy spells or **Ability** keyword effects, but can still be targeted by other minion effects.

-keyword:  **Spriggin Kin**
-          Cute tiny minion, 4 different kinds.

 keyword:  **Structure**
           Cannot move.
 Will always have 0⚔️.